kmjohnson3/ML4MI_BootCamp/README.md

 # ML4MI_BootCamp
-Code from the ML4MI Boot Camp.
+Code from the UW-Madison Machine Learning for Medical Imaging (ML4MI) Boot Camp.
+For more information about ML4MI go to: https://www.radiology.wisc.edu/research/medical-imaging-machine-learning-initiative/

 All the excercises are written in Keras which is corrently integrated into tensorflow.
 We use the Keras functional model which is a lot more flexible than the commonly used sequential model in examples.